KevinL10/KevinL10/README.md

 ### Hi!

-I'm Kevin, a third-year Mathematics and Computer Science student at the [University of British Columbia](https://www.ubc.ca/).
-I currently work on search and trends at Twitter; previously captained UBC's cybersecurity team [Maple Bacon](https://maplebacon.org/).
+I'm Kevin.
+I currently study at the University of British Columbia and fix bugs at [Sentry](https://sentry.io/).
+On the side, I’m working on [Vulnix](https://vulnix.dev/) and [CTF Search](https://ctfsearch.com/).

 Some projects I've worked on:
 - [⚔️ Blade](https://github.com/KevinL10/blade): automated vulnerability and exploitation agent for cryptography challenges in CTFs